Frozen-Flask/Frozen-Flask/docs/index.rst

     app.config.from_pyfile('mysettings.cfg')
     builder = StaticBuilder(app)

-Flask-FlatPages accepts the following configuration value:
+Flask-Static accepts the following configuration value:

 ``STATIC_BUILDER_DESTINATION``
     Path to the directory where to put the generated static site.
 If relative,